 Stateside Legal (Online Resources Referral)

 Stateside Legal is a website is for military members, veterans and their families.
 It was designed to help individuals find online solutions to common legal problems and if there is a need for legal advice, find someone to help.

-On November 19, 2010, the Legal Services Corporation (LSC) announced the launch of this site which hosted by Maine's Pine Tree Legal Assistance, the first national website focused on common legal problems of veterans and military families.
+On November 19, 2010, the Legal Services Corporation (LSC) announced the launch of this site that is hosted by Maine's Pine Tree Legal Assistance.
+It is the first national website focused on common legal problems of veterans and military families.

 External Website: Stateside Legal